LabKey/labkey-api-js/README.md

 ```

 Now you can startup the server and the code for the APIs will be supplied from this package.

-**Note** A "hot reload" is not currently configured so any changes that are made will require running `npm run build` from the package directory for them to be available in the distrobution.

 ## Publishing